MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

   `hydro_vars:set_hydro_vars` with the full mixing-info pass skipped.
 For implicit diffusion plus Ledoux, `do_implicit_brunt_B` is still called so current MLT/TDC sees the current Brunt composition term.
-After `set_mlt_vars`, `set_Dmix_components(s,.false.)` refreshes current promoted `Dmix_implicit`, updates the matching promoted display flags, and leaves `Dmix_explicit` fixed from the last full pass.
+After `set_mlt_vars`, `set_Dmix_components(s,.false.)` refreshes `Dmix_implicit` from current local `mlt_mixing_type` for promoted transport and leaves `Dmix_explicit` fixed from the last full pass.
 - `solver_support:set_vars_for_solver` then calls
 `mix_info:get_convection_sigmas`, so `sig(:)` uses the current total coefficient while its optional derivative blocks come only from `Dmix_implicit`.

-PGSTAR and profile promoted-mixing flags:
+PGSTAR, profiles, and solver-iteration flags:

 - `turb_info:do1_mlt_2` stores the current local turbulence result in `s% mlt_mixing_type(k)` and `s% mlt_D_ad(k)`.
-- A full `mix_info:set_mixing_info` pass copies
-  \[
-    \texttt{s\%mixing\_type(k)}
-    \leftarrow
-    \texttt{s\%mlt\_mixing\_type(k)}
-  \]
-  before applying MESA's cleanup and post-processing edits.
+- A full `mix_info:set_mixing_info` pass copies the local result into `s% mixing_type(k)` before applying MESA's cleanup and post-processing edits.
   After those edits, `set_Dmix_components(s,.true.)` splits the final full-pass coefficient but does not change `s% mixing_type`.
 - During solver iterations, `set_mixing_info` is skipped.
-The current `s% mlt_mixing_type(k)` can change.
-The solver-iteration `set_Dmix_components(s,.false.)` path now uses that current local flag for all promoted implicit transport types and updates matching promoted `s% mixing_type(k)` flags.
-This applies equally to `convective_mixing`, `semiconvective_mixing`, and `thermohaline_mixing`.
-- The solver-iteration path does not try to rerun or reproduce the nonlocal full-pass cleanup.
-Overshoot, minimum mixing, user zeroing, gap cleanup, predictive mixing, and other post-processing flags remain full-pass state unless they are represented by a current local `mlt_mixing_type` or by a rotation-dominant explicit coefficient after a promoted flag is cleared.
-- PGSTAR's x-axis mixing bars use `pgstar_support:show_mixing_section`, which scans `s% mixing_type(k)`.
-The Mixing_Ds thermohaline curve and `profile_getval:p_log_D_thrm` also require
-  `s% mixing_type(k) == thermohaline_mixing`.

-Before this flag update, PGSTAR could miss thermohaline during an implicit solver iteration even when the current local turbulence solve had `s% mlt_mixing_type(k) == thermohaline_mixing`, because PGSTAR reads `s% mixing_type(k)` and that array was still the last full-pass cleaned state.
-The same lag applied to convective and semiconvective promoted transport.
-The current policy updates the promoted local flags together with the promoted implicit coefficient so PGSTAR/profile state and `Dmix_implicit` are consistent for the implicit bucket.
-A remaining difference between explicit and implicit runs can still be physical/numerical: adding thermohaline to the nonlinear coefficient changes the accepted structure, and nonlocal cleanup flags still come only from full `set_mixing_info` passes.
+The current `s% mlt_mixing_type(k)` can change, and `set_Dmix_components(s,.false.)` updates `s% mixing_type(k)` for the promoted implicit bucket so diagnostic output follows the current implicit local coefficient.
+Full nonlocal cleanup and post-processing of mixing regions still wait for the next full `set_mixing_info` pass.

+The rejected fixed-topology trial would have kept solver-iteration `s% mixing_type(k)` lagged to the last full pass.
+The user test showed the same failure pattern, and that policy made the local convective coefficient less implicit, so it has been reverted.

 Full-pass mixing cleanup caveat: